Seven deadly sins: The status quo of Thailand’s Foreign Business Act

 How to avoid the limitations of Thailand’s Foreign Business Act

 The qualification as a foreign company: In Thailand’s industry practice, foreign direct investments on List 1, 2, or 3 are typically carried out with a corporation that qualifies as a “Thai company” and, as a consequence, does not fall under the restrictions of the Foreign Business Act.
-A corporation is qualified as foreign, if (i) it is seated outside of Thailand or (ii) it does not have a Thai majority shareholder.
-As a consequence, it is a typical corporate structure to have one 51% Thai shareholder and two foreign shareholders with combined 49% share capital in a Thai Co., Ltd.
+A corporation is qualified as foreign if it is seated outside of Thailand, or it does not have a Thai majority shareholder.
+As a consequence, it is the typical corporate structure to have one 51% Thai shareholder and two foreign shareholders with a combined 49% share capital in a Thai Co., Ltd.

-The shareholding in a corporation has three dimensions.
+Shareholding issues: The shareholding in a corporation has three dimensions.
 It is at first the participation in the company’s capital.
 It is secondly the participation in the company’s profit (especially dividends).
 And it is thirdly the voting power in the shareholder’s meeting.
-The bylaws of the company, as well as other agreements and document, do not require to give each share the same percentage of capital, profit, and voting power.
+The bylaws of the company, as well as other agreements and documents, do not require to give each share the same percentage of capital, profit, and voting power.

-The applicability of the Foreign Business Act depends solely on the capital contribution.
+Capital contribution: The applicability of the Foreign Business Act depends solely on the capital contribution.
 Therefore, the Thai shareholder has to contribute and to hold 51% of the share capital but could have fewer profit rights and less voting power.
 This interpretation of the law is unchallenged and has been confirmed by the government.

-Under Thailand”s company legislation it is allowed that a Thai company limited issues shares in different classes.
+The preference share: Under Thailand”s company legislation it is allowed that a Thai company limited issues shares in different classes.
 While ordinary shares hold the same percentage of capital, profit, and voting rights, a preference share (aka. preferred share) can provide the shareholder with a fixed and guaranteed dividend but lower voting rights.
 This flexibility of the Civil & Commercial Code allows granting to the Thai shareholder preference shares with a guaranteed dividend and a highly reduced voting power.
 As a result, the foreign shareholder can legally dominate the company.

 Seven deadly sins: Ongoing limitations of the current legislation